-Use a comma after the next-to-last item in a series of >2 items (e.g., red, black, and blue).
+Use a comma after the next-to-last item in a series of >2 items (e.g., red, black, and blue) and avoid the phrase "as well as" when you mean "and" (they are not synonyms).
 Do not use a comma to separate a compound sentence before the conjunction unless the sentence will be confusing otherwise (e.g., "Use an infrared scope at night and use a regular scope during the day," not "Use an infrared scope at night, and use a regular scope during the day.").
 Write clearly enough so that you do not need to put quotation marks around words or phrases unless they are direct quotations.
-Follow these 3 rules to avoid common hyphenation errors: 1) a phrase containing a participle or an adjective is hyphenated as a compound when it precedes the word modified, and it is written without a hyphen when it follows the word modified (e.g., "a smallmammal study" and "a study of small mammals" are both correct but have a different meaning than "a small mammal study"); 2) a modifier containing a number is usually hyphenated (e.g., 2km study area, a 6-yr-old mammal); and 3) a 2-word modifier containing an adverb ending in -ly is not hyphenated (e.g., a carefully preserved specimen, spatially explicit model).
+Follow these 3 rules to avoid common hyphenation errors: 1) a phrase containing a participle or an adjective is hyphenated as a compound when it precedes the word modified, and it is written without a hyphen when it follows the word modified (e.g., "a smallmammal study" and "a study of small mammals" are both correct but have a different meaning than "a small mammal study"); 2) a modifier containing a number is usually hyphenated (e.g., 2km study area, a 6-year-old mammal); and 3) a 2-word modifier containing an adverb ending in ly is not hyphenated (e.g., a carefully preserved specimen, spatially explicit model).